 "This thing is indestructible!
 I dropped it from my locker and it survived without a scratch!
 Also, I love the cool design and the great customer service...I highly recommend this product" - PB, Toronto

-Gecko owners can bring their Gecko to the lab at any time to have the firmware reflashed for free.
-The latest version adds the 2017/2018 RSGC day numbers to the loop after the temperature display, including H for a holiday :) Be sure to bring your unit back every September for the RSGC Day Calendar update :) The code accounts for EST/DST changes until 2021
+Gecko owners can bring their Gecko to the DES at any time to have the firmware reflashed for free.
+The latest version drops the 2020-2021 RSGC day numbers from the loop.
+The new firmware code accounts for EST/DST changes until 2029

 Tutorial: Step-by-Step Instructions for DIYers